vicgalle/ana06.github.io/index.md

       </p>

       <p>
-        I love open source and I can not avoid taking a look to every code that crosses my path.
+        I love open source delopment and I can not avoid taking a look to every code that crosses my path.
 That is why I maintain several open source projects and contribute to many others as well.
 Some people say I am addicted to <a href="https://github.com/Ana06" target="_blank">Github</a>!
 I think learning is the most enriching thing in life, and because of that I help newcomers to open source, for example by participating as a mentor in GSoC.
       </p>

       <p>